cerner/terra-ui/src/GettingStarted/WhatIsTerra.md

 ## What is Terra?
 Terra offers a set of configurable React components designed to help build scalable and modular healthcare focused applications.
-These components follow Cerner’s Design Standard Guidelines and are well-maintained and tested.
-The UI framework easily integrates with webpack-based workflows and was created to solve real-world issues in projects we work on day to day.
+These components follow Cerner’s Design Standard Guidelines and are actively maintained and tested.
+The User Interface (UI) framework easily integrates with webpack-based workflows and was created to solve real-world issues in projects we work on day to day.

-Getting familiar with [React](http://facebook.github.io/react/) before getting started with Terra UI is recommended but not required.
-Terra UI is a set of React components, so understanding how React fits into web development is important.
-Terra UI components work with React 15.4.2+.
+It is highly recommended to become familiar with [React](https://reactjs.org/) before using Terra UI, but it is not required.
+Since Terra UI is a set of React components, it is important to understand how React fits into web development.
+Terra UI components work with React v16.2.0+.